Creative Writing Workshop

 In order to figure out what we want to write, we must figure out what we like to read.
 In our workshop, students will read and react to fiction, non-fiction, and poetry.
 We will connect our gut reactions to concrete devices such as voice, plot, and imagery.
 By discovering what compels us as readers, we will learn who we want to be as writers.

 Students will produce original work in fiction, non-fiction, and poetry, building the beginning of a portfolio of writing that makes them proud.
 They will expand their reading and writing skills all while expressing themselves and their tastes, bonding with the other members of the workshop, and having fun.

 Creative Writing Workshop Logistics

-- Readings include: “Weekend” by Amy Hempel; “The Semplica-Girl Diaries” by George Saunders; “[i carry your heart with me(i carry it in]” by E. E. Cummings; “Dog Fish” by Mary Oliver; “Mad Girl’s Love Song” by Sylvia Plath; “Defiance, Ohio Is The Name Of A Band” by Hanif Abdurraqib
+- High school readings include: “Weekend” by Amy Hempel; “The Semplica-Girl Diaries” by George Saunders; “[i carry your heart with me(i carry it in]” by E. E. Cummings; “Dog Fish” by Mary Oliver; “Mad Girl’s Love Song” by Sylvia Plath; “Defiance, Ohio Is The Name Of A Band” by Hanif Abdurraqib

 Download our Creative Writing Workshop brochure

 Tutor of: SAT, ACT, MCAT, Creative Writing Workshop; AP English Language and Composition, AP English Literature and Composition, Writing Instruction

 M.F.A. in Creative Writing from Stony Brook Southampton.

 B.A. in Film Studies and English from Wesleyan University.